Risk Management

 Risks related to cybersecurity and the management of technical information Risks related to cybersecurity and communications infrastructure

-• Implementation of flexible and speedy countermeasures against deepening cyber-attacks through employee education to raise security awareness and "technical measures" using security systems
+• Implementation of flexible and speedy countermeasures against ever more sophisticated cyber-attacks through employee education to raise security awareness and "technical measures" using security systems

-• Planning and implementation of BCP measures to achieve minimum IT utilization (communication, information access) in the event of a major disaster
+• Training in and implementation of BCP measures to maintain communication and information access in the event of a major disaster

 Risks of technical information leakage

-• Establishment of rules for managing technical information and implementation of measures to prevent leakage based on those rules
+• Establishment of rules for managing technical information and strengthening measures to prevent leakage

 • Strengthening of the centralized group-wide monitoring system to prevent leakage